collierlaboratory/Neural-networks-to-Estimate-Propensity-Scores-with-Multiple-Treatment-Levels-/README.md

 # Neural-networks-to-Estimate-Propensity-Scores-with-Multiple-Treatment-Levels-
-Code from "Neural networks to Estimate Propensity Scores with Multiple Treatment Levels" in the Journal of Experimental Education (Collier & Leite, in press).
+Tutorial from "Neural networks to Estimate Propensity Scores with Multiple Treatment Levels" in the Journal of Experimental Education (Collier & Leite, in press).

 # Python Code ##################